blackturtle2/blackturtle2/README.md

 ---
-🔭 I’m currently working on Streami.
+🔭 I’m currently working as an iOS developer on Streami.
 🧑🏻‍🏫 I have taught Project Management at "Fast Campus" and at some public institutions.
 💻 I gave general knowledge of development to non-majors such as PM/planner/designer.